RMWinslow/papersdrafts/contagion/notes_newman_poisson_altutil.md

-# A quick notes for tomorrow:
+# Weird sleep fragment.
+A quick notes for tomorrow:

 I tried to find a cost function that doesn't lead to an infinite critical point $$\Psi=0$$.